-There is a long list of dangers associated with pregnancy, especially for couples who decide to have children at an older age.
+There is a long list of dangers related to pregnancy, especially for couples who decide to have children at an advanced age.
 One of the biggest concerns is discovering, in the first months of gestation, that the fetus has a serious genetic disease.
 This is an event that can increase the risk of premature death.
 To proactively reduce this danger, an increasing number of couples are choosing in vitro fertilization (IVF) and genetic testing pre-implantation for the risk of polygenic diseases (PGT-P), which allow you to screen for many common diseases.

-Despite the uncertainty and controversy surrounding the reliability of these genetic tests, many couples find comfort in the hope of having a healthy child.
+Despite the uncertainty and controversy over the reliability of these genetic tests, many couples find comfort in the hope of bringing a healthy child into the world.

-Predicting a child's future doctor.
+Predicting a child's medical future.
 A step towards eugenics?

-Some genetic testing companies offer "genomic prediction," which allows you to analyze and classify the disease risk of embryos.
-These tests dig even deeper into genetics to "predict" additional characteristics of the unborn child, such as the ability to handle stress or susceptibility to trough.
+Some genetic testing companies offer “genomic prediction,” which allows them to analyze and classify the disease risk of embryos.
+These tests dig even deeper into genetics to "predict" further characteristics of the unborn child, such as the ability to manage stress or the predisposition to trough.

-These practices raise ethical questions and stoke fears of a dystopian society.
-A society where only the rich can afford to optimize their children's genes.
-On the other hand, those who submit their children to these genetic tests claim that they can improve the quality of life of future generations.
+These practices raise ethical questions and fuel fears of a dystopian society.
+A society in which only the rich can afford to optimize their children's genes.
+On the other hand, those who subject their children to these genetic tests claim that they can improve the quality of life of future generations.

 Genetic testing: reaping the benefits, avoiding the dangers